-The Microchip web site is available at the following URL:
+The Microchip web site is available by using your favorite Internet browser to attach to:

 www.microchip.com

 The file transfer site is available by using an FTP service to connect to:

 ftp://ftp.microchip.com

 The web site and file transfer site provide a variety of services.
 Users may download files for the latest Development Tools, Data Sheets, Application Notes, User's Guides, Articles and Sample Programs.
 A variety of Microchip specific business information is also available, including listings of Microchip sales offices, distributors and factory representatives.
 Other data available for consideration is: